Six-Mile Richardson Highway Areawide Groundwater Investigation

 Recent Updates

-In 2017, many of the monitoring wells were evaluated statistically to determine whether the TCE concentrations are changing over time.
-The TCE concentrations display statistical evidence of decreasing trends.
+In 2020, monitoring wells were evaluated statistically to determine whether the TCE concentrations in the groundwater are changing over time.
+The results show evidence of decreasing contaminant levels.
 The concentrations of TCE in groundwater have been monitored for more than twenty years and indicate substantial decreases from the concentrations that were found during the initial investigation.
-DEC continues monitoring groundwater on a biennial basis and additional vapor intrusion investigations are being conducted to ensure the TCE plume is stable and not affecting properties located above the plume.
+During a 2022 sampling event, only one monitoring well contained concentrations of TCE above DEC groundwater cleanup levels.
+DEC continues monitoring groundwater to evaluate contaminant trends.
+A site history evaluation is being conducted to identify outstanding data gaps to facilitate site closure.